SUMMER SAVINGS 5% off your 10mm and 16mm polycarbonate sheets until the end of June – Use the code POLY05 at checkout.

 What is the Life Expectancy of a Polycarbonate Roof

-A good estimate for how long a polycarbonate roof will
+A good estimate for how long a polycarbonate roof will stay in working order is between 15 to 20 years.

 Read more »

-5. The Benefits of Using Polycarbonate Roofing on Your Property
+8. The Benefits of Using Polycarbonate Roofing on Your Property

 There are many different options when it comes to choosing a material for your roof.